emilybomber/-deep-learning-challenge/README.md

 # -deep-learning-challenge

-This was completed with the help of hte insuctor and tutor.
+This was completed with the help of the insuctor and a tutor.